Illinois court asked to clarify state payments without budget

 On Wednesday, the Senate approved a $2.26 billion, one-month budget to fund essential services, and the House could take it up next week.
 Rauner has signaled he would veto a temporary spending plan.

-Madigan also asked the court to clarify payments for "critical government services," such as medical care for children in foster care, residential placements for mentally disabled individuals, and food assistance for low-income families.

-(Reporting by Karen Pierog; Editing by Alan Crosby and Lisa Von Ahn)
+(Reporting by Karen Pierog; Additional reporting by Ankush Sharma in Bangalore; Editing by Lisa Von Ahn and Lisa Shumaker)